Tuesday is more nothing, stroll the beach, swim in the ocean, beer at the bar, then an afternoon of hazy laze.

 Daphne, “Animals don’t see it like that.
 They understand life feeds on life, it’s the way of it.
-The animals think we’re weird, that we kill for no reason, but to kill for food is quite acceptable, they do it all time.”
+The animals think we’re weird, that humans kill for no reason related to survival, to kill for food is quite acceptable, they do it all time.”

 “That what the fish told Oceane?”

 Katya comes over, “Everyone is invited to the villa.
 Maybe we have something simple for lunch later, then go out for dinner, Ellen will find us a place.”

 Janah, “Several years ago, we had a nice lunch at L'Escargot, in town.
 They have enough variety for everyone, snails of course, but lots of seafood, lamb or beef options, and the quality was high.
 It’s touristy, but St. Martin’s is touristy.”

 Ellen, “I’ll get us a spot, between seven and eight good?”

 They go to rooms to refresh, take care of business items back home, then reconvene at the villa for eleven.